ASSAULT CHARGES ATTORNEY IN ST. LOUIS, MISSOURI

 For a crime to be considered assault in the first degree, the person must:

-attempt, knowingly, to cause someone serious physical injury
+• Attempt, knowingly, to cause someone a serious physical injury

 Possible Penalties

-For a class B felony, you could spend from five and up to 15 years in prison.
-For a class A felony, you could spend from 10 and up to 30 years (or possibly even life) in prison.
+For a class B felony, you could spend from five to 15 years in prison.
+For a class A felony, you could spend from 10 to 30 years (or possibly even life) in prison.

 Assault in the second degree is more complicated than both first-degree and third-degree assault.
 This type of assault involves either recklessness or the fact that the assault arose out of sudden passion that had a cause.